Back to List

 This is a site for launching hand-carried boats such as canoes or kayaks.

-Comments & Overview:
+Description & Overview:

-In the spring, when the river is high, you can launch canoes and kayaks into the Clear River below the dam at Harrisville Pond and take on Rhode Island's only real whitewater paddling run.
+In the spring, when the river is high, you can launch canoes and kayaks into the Clear River here and take on Rhode Island's only real whitewater paddling run.
 From this put-in there are 5.8 miles of mixed Class I-II whitewater, flatwater and quickwater paddling on the Clear River and then the Branch River before you reach the take out on Slatersville Reservoir.
 Since this is a paddling run for experienced paddlers only, no more details will be provided here.
 The AMC River Guide or "Paddling Connecticut and Rhode Island" is highly recommended for paddling the Clear River.
 It has details about the various rapids and portages along the route and specific hazards that must be avoided.
 Don't paddle the Clear River without this information!

 Location: